This page contains affiliate links. Please read our disclosure for more info.

 Our favourite break at Magic Kingdom is Country Bear Jamboree.
 And not just for the air conditioning—this 10-minute musical show is so fun!

-An array of animatronic bears perform foot-stomping Disney songs in country style.
+It’s a crowd-pleaser for all ages with an array of animatronic bears performing foot-stomping Disney songs in country style.

 The Hall of Presidents makes an even better break as the show is 20 minutes long, the theatre seats are comfy, and of course, there’s air con.